-Kim Anderson Believes a Sideways Price Pattern for Wheat Can Be a Good ThingFri, 07 Nov 2014 04:49:29 CST
+Kim Anderson Believes a Sideways Pattern for Wheat for Awhile Will Be a Good ThingThu, 06 Nov 2014 21:26:02 CST

 Wheat farmers should root for sideways movement in the wheat futures market in the next several trading sessions.
 According to Dr. Kim Anderson, Extension Grain Marketing Economist at Oklahoma State University, the wheat market has climbed up from its post harvest lows, but is currently in a sideways pattern.